silicon-vlsi-org/eda-wsl2/README.md

 ## Install WSL
 - For detail steps, follow these [instructions](https://learn.microsoft.com/en-us/windows/wsl/install) at [https://learn.microsoft.com](https://learn.microsoft.com/en-us/windows/wsl)
 - **Prerequisites**: Winodws 10 version 2004+ (Build 19041+) or Windows 11
-- If you have a previous WSL installed without your knowledge or, you've installed in from the _Microsoft Store_, it's best you **uninstall** it using the Windows "Add/remove Programs" app.
+- If you have a previous WSL installed without your knowledge or, you've installed in from the _Microsoft Store_, it's best you **uninstall** it using the Windows "Add/remove Programs" app and/or `wsl --uninstall`
   - Some resources to [Uninstall legacy version of WSL](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting#uninstall-legacy-version-of-wsl) or [unregister or uninstall a Linux distribution](https://learn.microsoft.com/en-us/windows/wsl/basic-commands#unregister-or-uninstall-a-linux-distribution).
 - It is also **highly recommended** to ensure **Virtualization (VTx)** is enabled in your BIOS.
 See [instructions here](https://www.laptopmag.com/articles/access-bios-windows-10) on how to access BIOS in a modern Windows 10 workstation/laptop.
 - Open PowerShell or Windows Command Prompt in **ADMINISTRATOR** mode by right-clicking and selecting "Run as administrator"